annarlandim/Functional-connectivity-of-animal-dispersed-plant-communities-/README.md

 ######################

-To execute the analysis contained in this repository, begin by launching RStudio and opening the provided R script (Functions_and_simulations.R) and R Markdown file (Functions_and_simulations.Rmd).
+To execute the analysis contained in this repository, begin by launching RStudio and opening the provided R script (Functions_and_simulations.final.R) and R Markdown file (Functions_and_simulations.final.Rmd).
 You can run the R script directly within RStudio by setting your working directory to the folder containing the script and data files, using the setwd() function, and then executing the script using the source() command.
 This will perform the analysis as defined in the script.
 For a more detailed walkthrough, open the .Rmd file in RStudio and use the Knit button to compile it into an HTML document (analysis.html), which integrates both code and narrative text, providing a comprehensive view of the analysis steps and results.
-The HTML file is already compiled and can be viewed directly in any web browser, offering a convenient way to access the analyzed results without running the code.